 The Thanet Coast Path is detailed on the Ordnance Survey Explorer series (map 150 Canterbury and Isle of Thanet).
 It was originally funded by European Regional Development Fund and researched by Kent Wildlife Trust for Thanet District Council.

 The Thanet Coast, together with Pegwell Bay is an internationally important asset for wintering birds, the marine life associated with chalk caves, reefs and sandy bays.
-The area is a designated European Marine Site, and now includes Marine Conservation Zone (MCZ).
+The area has numerous nature conservation designation.

 Take a stroll to view our impressive coastal bird life in the Sandwich and Pegwell Bay National Nature Reserve (NNR) but please avoid walking on the mudflats and saltmarsh to give them the space to rest & feed.
 Access is available along the cliff top (part of the England Coast Path) or for ‘dogs on lead’ along the chalk near the base of the cliff at low tide; or within the Pegwell Country Park or Viking Ship Picnic area.

 Sandwich & Pegwell Bay NNR leaflet – Cover 1a (PDF, 1,291KB) – note: access restrictions have been updated as below 2023

 Sandwich & Pegwell Bay NNR leaflet- Cover 1b (PDF, 1,202KB)

 Sandwich & Pegwell Bay NNR leaflet – inside (PDF, 3,973KB)

 Information: Sandwich & Pegwell Bay – birds (NE/ECP PDF, 1,583KB)

 NOTE: Access Restrictions 2023 – Sandwich & Pegwell Bay NNR (PDF, 934KB)

 King Charles III England Coast Path – description from Ramsgate to Whitstable (opened 25 October 2023)